BooeySays/TerminalStartup/README.md

 This script will display a bar at the top of the console and by default, the script will print out the distro's name and version number.

+# HOW TO USE:
+This script is meant to be used with those Linux installs on Windows.
+One of the variables the script looks for is the $WSL_DISTRO_NAME variable, which those Linux installs has, but are missing in regular Linux distros.

+The variable contains the Linux distro name and version number, which the script uses when displaying the distro name in the start up bar.